United States nationality law: Dual nationality

 The Supreme Court ruled in Kawakita v.
 United States, 343 U.S. 717 (1952) that dual nationality is a long-recognized status in the law and that "a person may have and exercise rights of nationality in two countries and be subject to the responsibilities of both.
 The mere fact he asserts the rights of one nationality does not, without more, mean that he renounces the other".
 In Schneider v.
 Rusk, 377 U.S. 163 (1964), it found that persons who have been naturalized in the United States have the right to return to their native countries and to resume a former nationality while remaining a U.S. national.
 This applies even if they never return to the United States.
 Since 1990, the State Department has allowed multiple nationalities.
 Official policy is one of recognition that such a status exists, but the U.S. government does not endorse a policy of having multiple nationalities, though it is permitted.
 Dual nationality may run counter to expectations of government agencies in matters of security clearance or access to classified information.
 The State Department issued a memorandum in 2016, advising agencies of proper evaluation procedures to weigh the risks of plural nationality.

+In 2025, Senator Bernie Moreno (R-OH) introduced the Exclusive Citizenship Act of 2025, which (if enacted) would require U.S. citizens with dual citizenship to renounce any other citizenship.
+This bill, designated as S.3283 (119th Congress), was referred to the Senate Judiciary Committee on December 1, 2025.